-In a normal semester program, this usually results in six subjects requiring 18 class hours plus a General Education subject.
+In a normal semester program, this usually results in six subjects requiring 17-18 class hours.

 Credit points are allocated to all subjects.
 Usually a subject having one hour of classes per week for one session is rated at one credit point.